 It is the continued support of the Haiku International Association, the Haiku UNESCO Promotion Council (as of 2018), the World Haiku Association, The Haiku Foundation (as of 2017) and of the organiser, The International Academic Forum, that has allowed the IAFOR Vladimir Devidé Haiku Award to grow considerably in size and standing since its inception in 2011.
-It is with thanks to these organisations that the award is now one of the world’s most well-respected international haiku awards, attracting more than 600 submissions from over 50 countries.
+It is with thanks to these organisations that the award is now one of the world’s most well-respected international haiku awards, attracting more than 800 submissions from over 50 countries.
 Particular thanks goes to Dr Akito Arima, President of the Haiku International Association, and to HIA board members Hana Fujimoto and Emiko Miyashita, for their support, encouragement and valued regular attendance at The Asian Conference on Arts & Humanities, (ACAH) conferences where the award ceremonies are held.

 The International Academic Forum

 The International Academic Forum (IAFOR) was founded in Japan in 2009 by a small group of Asian, European and North American academics and business professionals with the politically-independent objective to create the network hub for information exchange across Asia and beyond.
 It now hosts more than 40 interdisciplinary events each year across four continents, with programmes that are developed with leading institutions and scholars, and that feature addresses from some of the world’s most outstanding academics.
 IAFOR also publishes 13 Open Access academic journals covering a host of disciplines, as well as the online magazine THINK – The Academic Platform.
 The organisation is a dedicated supporter and promoter of the arts, with cultural events playing a valued role in the IAFOR programme.
 It organises and hosts international competitions in film, photography and literature.

 Haiku International Association (HIA)